 Direction

-It is only a short kilometre from the station to Ehrenburg Castle.
-From Lossaustraße, turn left into Mohrenstraße and walk along the Kleine Mauer to Theaterplatz with the Landestheater.
+It is just under a kilometre from the station to Ehrenburg Castle.
+From LossaustraĂźe, turn left into MohrenstraĂźe and along the Kleine Mauer to Theaterplatz with the Landestheater.

 Coburg State Theatre

-Duke Ernst II had the classicist building built as a court theatre in the 1840s.
-Today, the Landestheater presents opera/operetta, drama and ballet here.
-It is one of the most magnificent theatre buildings in Bavaria and, with 488 seats and 100 standing room seats, also one of the largest.
-The Free State of Bavaria has co-financed 40 per cent of the theatre's operation since 1920.
+Duke Ernst II had the neoclassical building constructed as a court theatre in the 1840s.
+Today, the state theatre presents the three sections of opera/operetta, drama and ballet here.
+It is one of the most magnificent theatre buildings in Bavaria and, with 488 seats and 100 standing places, also one of the largest.
+The Free State of Bavaria has co-financed 40 per cent of the theatre's operations since 1920.

 Schlossplatz 6